ortexx/akili-tabs/README.md

 You can add __recreate__ attribute to __tab-pane__ like [if](http://akilijs.com/docs/components#docs_conditional_statements) component feature.

-If you load the component as a script, you will have __window.AkiliTabs__ to get it.
+If you load the component as a script, you will have __Akili.components.Tabs__ to get it.